 - Needing to reduce intensity next time rather than stop completely

-Signs you are overdoing it
+Signs you may be overdoing it

 - Sharp pain during the session